 Just writing about the clean-up part of soap making, makes us say, blah!
 It’s probably universally the most disliked part of the soap making process.
 Even if you’re NOT a “messy” soaper, you’re still going to be stuck doing a clean-up process each and every time.

-Keep in mind even mixed soap batter can still be caustic for a number of hours because the chemical reactions of the oils/butters and lye is still occurring, meaning there is still unused lye lingering around.
+Keep in mind, even mixed soap batter can be caustic for a number of hours.
+Chemical reactions of the oils/butters and lye is still occurring.
+Hence, there is still unused lye lingering around.

-First off, there may not be a "best method", but truth is there are right and wrong ways to handle soaping ingredients.
-Following some basic safety tips is probably best, however you decide you want the process to go!
+There may not be a “best method”.
+However, there are right and wrong ways to handle soaping ingredients.
+Following some basic safety tips is probably best, regardless the steps you decide to take.

-One thing is for sure, make sure to wear long sleeves, goggles, and have plenty of disposable gloves! ; )
+One things for sure; wear long sleeves, goggles, and have plenty of disposable gloves! ; )